pollinations/pollinations/README.md

 - 🔓 100% Open Source
 - 🆓 Free to use
 - 🔑 No signup or API keys
-- 🖼️ Embed like any normal image
+- 🖼️ Embed like any normal image or text
 - 🌍 Over 50,000 active users and > 2 million images generated per month
-- 🤝 Integrates with various open-source LLMs, bots, and communities
+- 🤝 Used by various open-source LLMs, bots, and communities
+- 🎣 Easy-to-use React hooks and components ([React Components README](./pollinations-react/README.md))

 ## 🚀 Getting Started